Learning More About Drywall Repair

 This is caused by improper installation of the drywall.
 This often occurs in ceilings.
 Cracked drywall is a safety issue and can also be caused by the house settling.

-Cracks may also form on the ceiling when there is moisture or water leak.
+Cracks may also form on the ceiling when there is moisture or a water leak.
 If you notice cracks on your ceiling, it is important to inspect your roof and/or check the plumbing inside the house.
-Don’t ignore cracks on walls and ceilings because small cracks may become bigger, and you’ll have more problems.
+Don’t ignore cracks in walls and ceilings because small cracks may become bigger, and you’ll have more problems.

-• Termite Damage
+• Termite Damage for our drywall repair services

 Call an exterminator immediately if you notice signs of termite infestation.
 Signs of termite damage include pinholes and a hollow sound when you strike the wall.
 Damaged wood and paint job are also signs of termite infestation.